 She has several publications in national as well as international journals to her credit and has presented several papers at international and national conferences and seminars.
 She is also a member of the editorial board of a few journals.
 She is currently a member of the IUCN World Commission on Environmental Law.

-She has been appointed to the Centre for Child Rights to work for the strengthening of the Centre.
-Alongwith the team of Centre for Child Rights, she has successfully organized five capacity buiding programmes for police officers on child related laws; two State Level Workshop on Juvenile Justice (Care and Protection of Children) Act, 2015; a State Level Consultation on the Protection of Children from Sexual Offences Act, 2012; a Regional Workshop on Child Laws for Law Students; and a National Level Conference on Protection of Child Rights in Tea Plantations of India, with a particular reference to the implementation of the Plantations Labour Act, 1951, inter alia.
+In 2015, she was appointed to the Centre for Child Rights to work for the strengthening of the Centre.
+She is presently co-coordinator of the Centre for Child Rights.
+Alongwith the team of Centre for Child Rights, she has successfully organized several capacity building programmes for police officers on child related laws; two State Level Workshops on Juvenile Justice (Care and Protection of Children) Act, 2015; a State Level Consultation on the Protection of Children from Sexual Offences Act, 2012; a Regional Workshop on Child Laws for Law Students; and a National Level Conference on Protection of Child Rights in Tea Plantations of India, with a particular reference to the implementation of the Plantations Labour Act, 1951, inter alia.